 The opposite pole of theistic evolution is that God performed constant miracles to bring about the origin of life as we know it.
 According to this view, He led life step by step down a path from primeval simplicity to contemporary complexity.
 This view is similar to Darwin’s evolutionary tree of life, but with God’s intervention taking the place of mutation and natural selection.
 In this view, where life was not able to evolve naturally, God stepped in.
 This view is similar to special creation in that it presumes that God acted supernaturally in some way to bring about life as we know it.
 Special creation says that God created life directly, either from nothing or from preexisting materials.

 There are numerous differences between the perspectives of special creation and theistic evolution.
 One significant difference concerns their respective views on death.
 Theistic evolutionists typically believe that the geologic column containing the fossil record represents long epochs of time.
 Since man does not appear until late in the fossil record, theistic evolutionists believe many creatures lived, died, and became extinct long before man’s belated arrival.
 This means that physical death, at least for animals, existed before Adam and his sin.

-Biblical creationists believe that the earth is relatively young and that the fossil record was laid down during and after Noahís flood.
+Special creationists believe that the earth is relatively young and that the fossil record was laid down during and after Noah’s flood.
 The stratification of the layers is thought to have occurred due to hydrologic sorting and liquefaction, both of which are observed phenomena.
-This puts the fossil record and the death and carnage which it describes hundreds of years after Adamís sin.
+This puts the fossil record and the death and carnage it describes hundreds of years after Adam’s sin.

-Also, the Genesis account clearly says that birds were created with sea creatures on day five while land animals were not created until day six.
+A literal reading of Genesis shows that birds were created with sea creatures on day five while land animals were not created until day six.
 This is in direct opposition to the Darwinian view that birds evolved from land animals.
-The biblical account says that birds preceded land animals.
+The literalist account says birds preceded land animals.
 The theistic evolutionist view says exactly the opposite.